 Weight loss should be from fat rather than stripping away muscle and bone density.
 You can burn 300 calories through exercise but you can cut 600 calories by dieting itself.

 So if you are trying to lose weight than concentrate on proper diet, because if you are eating all bad calories than exercise even can’t help you in losing weight.

 The reason why dieting is more effective than exercise is that it is very easy to consume and gain hundreds of calories but very difficult to lose those calories through exercise.

 Calorie In > Calorie Out

-You need to change your lifestyle by eating nourished food, get moving, build up strength, sleep and de-stress well.
+You need to change your lifestyle by eating nourishing food, get moving, build up strength, sleep and de-stress well.
 Understand the calorie in your food that you are consuming and how much physically active you are to burn it.

 The key is not to kick your body into starvation mode by making a drastic cut to calories.
 A combination of diet and exercise is best for any stage of weight loss.
-Just make sure you are getting your 5-6 meals a day, increase you meal frequency and decrease the portion size of your meal.
+Just make sure you are getting your 5-6 meals a day, increase your meal frequency and decrease the portion size of your meal.

 You need to replace higher calorie options with lower ones so you get more food with fewer calories.
-Whole grains, 100 percent whole wheat products, bran products, fruit, vegetables and beans have more nutrients and fewer calories than refined foods, fried foods, baked goods and processed snack foods (chips, crackers, pretzels, etc.).
+Whole grains, 100 percent whole wheat products, bran products, fruit, vegetables, and beans have more nutrients and fewer calories than refined foods, fried foods, baked goods and processed snack foods (chips, crackers, pretzels, etc.).

 Achieving healthy, sustainable weight loss is about more than just “eating less.”
 It’s about sticking to a balanced, sound nutrition program and exercising more.